 2. Discuss scheduling methods.

 There are many effective scheduling methods.
 Talk about the different ways your teen might want to schedule her daily work.
-Block scheduling often works great for subjects like history and science, but not so great for math and literature.
+Block scheduling often works great for subjects like history and science, but it may not be so great for math and literature.
 Well, unless your teen is a bookworm like I was.
 In that case, block scheduling may be perfect for lit class.

 Loop scheduling is another option for subjects that your teen may not need to do every day.
 Some people work with the Pomodoro method, while others like bullet journaling.Discuss potential guidelines with your teen until you hash out the schedule that is in the sweet spot of the Venn diagram labeled, “What my teen wants,” “What I want,” and “What we both can live with.”